z424brave/htmlstuff/readme.txt

 ===============================
-To add images for games, copy the images to files/images/games For games background, copy the images to files/images/games/bg To add images for news, copy the images to files/images/news For any other images, copy the images to files/images
+To add images for games, copy the images to files/images/games For games background, copy the images to files/images/games/bg For games logo, copy the images to files/images/games/logo To add images for news, copy the images to files/images/news For any other images, copy the images to files/images